CrowdSwap/docs/developers/swap_api.md

 ### Cross chain estimation

-This endpoint finds a route with the potentially best possible outcome for the requested cross-chain swap and returns an estimation
+This endpoint finds a route with the potentially best possible outcome for the requested cross-chain swap and returns an estimation.

 ```
 curl -X 'GET' \